-As an illustration of aggregate trade across all steel mill products (semis, long & flat products, tubes) and with all countries we show below US, Canadian and Mexican total trade annually with US trade also shown monthly from 2010 to the most recently available month in 2016.
+As an illustration of aggregate trade across all steel mill products (semis, long & flat products, tubes) and with all countries we show below US, Canadian and Mexican total trade annually across 2005-2014 with US trade also shown monthly from 2010 to the most recently available month in 2015.

 NAFTA : External Trade

 ISSB can also assess NAFTA's trading relationships with the rest of the world and display those relationships grouped by products, by regions or by individual countries.
 As an example we show here the relative flows of steel between NAFTA and other world regions, while below are details of the most significant origins of NAFTA's steel imports.

 ISSB can also assess trade within NAFTA and here, as illustrated, we show a breakdown of NAFTA international trade by the flows between the three NAFTA partners.